Alone in the Dark II (film): Production

-Alone in the Dark II was filmed in New York City and Los Angeles.
+Alone in the Dark II was filmed in New York City and Los Angeles during 2007.
+Peter Scheerer and Michael Roesch were brought on to write and direct the film, with Uwe Boll serving as one of the producers.

 Release

 The film was released in Germany on September 25, 2008, in the United Kingdom on July 27, 2009 and in the United States on January 26, 2010.
-An American Blu-ray release is sold exclusively by Best Buy.
+A Blu-ray release was issued on January 26, 2010, in the United States and was sold through Best Buy exclusively.

+Box office

+Though largely a straight-to-video release in several territories including the United States, the film did receive a brief theatrical release in the United Arab Emirates on March 26, 2009 where it grossed $133,867 in total.

 Reception

 Reviewing the film for IGN, R.L.
 Shaffer wrote: "Uwe Boll's Alone in the Dark did not require a sequel.
 Critics hated the film.
 Fans hated the film. ...
 Thankfully though, Alone in the Dark II is actually a much better film than the first.
 It's a touch light on action, and the setting is far more limited in terms of production design, but the tone is a little more in keeping with the ideas of the game franchise. ...
 Look at Alone in the Dark II more as a reboot than a sequel and it plays OK".
+A reviewer for Dread Central was critical in their review, writing that "There's really nothing to see here.
+It doesn't even have the epic train wreck quality of Boll's original.
+It's just a plain ol' bad movie."
+One of the site's other journalists examined it as part of a retrospective of the series, noting that they "think that the flick has its merits, boasting higher production value and better cinematography combined with a somber tone more in line with the game's horrific atmosphere.
+But, I can assure readers that it is definitely not better than the first one."
+Sebastian Zavala Kahn of MásGamers called it "tedious and unambitious, but at least better than the previous one." /Film wrote: [...] could Alone in the Dark 2 be the home video unicorn? a DTV sequel that's actually better than the first? — but unfortunately the movie is simply bad and underwhelming in its own ways."

 YouTube critic James Stephanie Sterling reviewed the film along with Conrad Zimmerman on their podcast, remarking that the film was terrible enough that it was hard to believe there could be worse films.